 Skip to contents

 The core function of this package making use of the fCWT library.
-It processes an input signal in form of a real valued numeric vector interpreted as an evenly spaced time series and returns the absolute values of a spectogram, i.e. a graph with a time and a frequency dimension.
+It processes an input signal in form of a real valued numeric vector interpreted as an evenly spaced time series and returns the absolute values of the continuous wavelet transform, i.e. a real valued positive matrix with a time and a frequency dimension.

 Usage